Consensys/UniversalToken/README.md

 ![dAurielInterface](images/dAurielInterface.png)

-# Approach - Introduce a new transfer standard to provide issuers with strong control capabilities over their financial assets.
+## Approach - Introduce a new transfer standard to provide issuers with strong control capabilities over their financial assets

-### Introduction - The limits of ERC20 token standard.
+### Introduction - The limits of ERC20 token standard

 Currently the most common and well-known standard within crypto community is the ERC20([eips.ethereum.org/EIPS/eip-20](https://eips.ethereum.org/EIPS/eip-20)).
 While the vast majority of ICOs are based on this ERC20 standard, it appears not to be the most relevant for financial asset tokenization.